aliemrahpekesen/springMvcWalmartOpenApi/README.md

 This project is an example of Spring MVC with jsp.
 Spring-boot is used in project to keep it simple.

 ###  Pre-requisite :
 Maven must be installed on your machine.
-Nothing else meeded!
+Nothing else needed!
 Please visit [here](https://maven.apache.org/download.cgi) to download Maven project if you need.

 ### How to install and run